ICRAR/daliuge/README.rst

 The following steps are recommended for quickstarting your DALiuGE install:

-1. Create and enterthe virtual environment
+1. Create and enter the virtual environment
 2. Build the docker images
 3. Run the docker images
 4. Confirm the images are running and accessible from EAGLE using a web browser.